-Net change in fund balances - total governmental funds: \$ (103,894) Amounts reported for Governmental Activities in the Statement of Activities are different because: Governmental funds report outlays for capital assets as expenditures because such outlays use current financial resources.
+Net change in fund balances - total governmental funds: \$ 99,772 Amounts reported for Governmental Activities in the Statement of Activities are different because: Governmental funds report outlays for capital assets as expenditures because such outlays use current financial resources.
 In contrast, the Statement of Activities reports only a portion of the outlay as expense.
 The outlay is allocated over the assets' estimated useful lives as depreciation expense for the period.
 This is the amount that depreciation expense exceeded capital outlay for the year.
-310,162 Governmental funds report repayment of the principal on long-term debt as an expenditure.
+(713,313) Governmental funds report repayment of the principal on long-term debt as an expenditure.
 In contrast, the Statement of Activities treats such repayments as a reduction in long-term liabilities.
-486,022 Some expenses reported in the statement of activities do not require the use of current financial resources and these are not reported as expenditures in governmental funds.
-31,185 The issuance of long-term debt (e.g. notes payable, leases, SBITAs) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
-Neither transaction, however, has any effect on net position.
-Also, governmental funds report the effect of issuance costs, premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
-This amount is the net effect of these differences in the treatment of long-term debt and related items.
-(136,436) Change in net position of governmental activities \$ 587,039
+514,581 Some expenses reported in the statement of activities do not require the use of current financial resources and these are not reported as expenditures in governmental funds.
+33,563 Change in net position of governmental activities \$ (65,397)